 Coronation Chicken Salad is a British classic!
-A scrumptious combination of cooked cold chicken, dried apricots, arugula, toasted almonds, green onions and cilantro in a curry flavoured creamy dressing.
+A scrumptious combination of cold cooked chicken, dried apricots, toasted almonds and spring onions in a curry flavoured creamy dressing.
 Here is my version that will surely please everyone who is into delicious food!

 Coronation Chicken Salad is an absolute staple when it comes to British lunches but it remains relatively unknown outside of the British Isles.
-I, for one never heard of it until we moved to London years ago.
+I have never heard of it until we moved to London years ago.